LeaVerou/lea.verou.me/2023/minimalist-affordances/index.md

 </figure>

 However, I cannot for the life of me internalize that this is a text field that I can type in.
-Even after using it over a dozen times, I still have to do a double take every time (“Where is the comment field?!”, “Why is this read-only?”).
+Even after using it over a dozen times, I still have to do a double take every time (*“Where is the comment field?!”*, *“Why is this read-only?”*).

 For comparison, this was the old UI: